Data reduction for directed feedback vertex set on graphs without long induced cycles: A kernel with respect to the undirected feedback vertex set number

 \begin{corollary} Overall there are at most $\Oof(|F|^2k)$ path segments. \end{corollary}

 Observe that all path segments are induced paths in $A$.
-Let $u\in F$ and let $P=(w_1,\ldots, w_r)$ be an induced directed path in $A$ such that $w_1,\ldots, w_{r-1}$ are balanced in $A$.
+Let $u\in F$ and let $P=(w_1,\ldots, w_r)$ be an induced directed path in $A$ such that $w_1,\ldots, w_{r-1}$ are balanced in~$A$.
 If $uw_1\in E(G)$ and $uw_r\in E(G)$ and for every $1<i<r$ we have $uw_i\not\in E(G)$, then we call $P$ an \emph{out-segment for $u$}.
 We say that an out-segment for $u$ denoted by $P$ \emph{contributes} to a potential edge or loop $(u,v)$ in $F$ if there is an index $1\leq i<r$ such that $w_iv\in E(G)$ for some $v\in F$.

-\begin{lemma} Every out-segment for $u$ contributes to a non-edge or loop of $F$. \end{lemma} \begin{proof} Assume $P$ is an out-segment for $u$ that does not contribute to a non-edge or loop.
-Because $w_1$ is balanced in $A$, its only out-neighbor in $A$ is $w_2$.
-Hence, every cycle $C$ using the edge $uw_1$ must contain the vertex $w_r$ or a vertex $v\in F$ with $w_iv\in E(G)$ for some $i<r$.
+\begin{lemma} Every out-segment for $u$ contributes to a non-edge or loop of~$F$. \end{lemma} \begin{proof} Assume $P$ is an out-segment for $u$ that does not contribute to a non-edge or loop.
+Because $w_1$ is balanced in $A$, its only out-neighbor in $A$ is $w_2$, call~$z$ its in-neighbor in~$A$.
+Hence, every cycle~$C$ using the edge $uw_1$ must contain the vertex $w_r$ or a vertex $v\in F$ with $w_iv\in E(G)$ for some $1\leq i<r$.
 Note that $v\neq u$ because $P$ does not contribute to a loop.
-Because $P$ does not contribute to a non-edge of $F$ in the latter case there is an edge $uv\in E(G)$.
-This however, in either case, implies that the edge $uw_1$ is deleted by \cref{rule:modified-dfs}. \end{proof}
+Because~$P$ does not contribute to a non-edge of $F$ in the latter case there is an edge $uv\in E(G)$.
+This implies that every cycle that is induced around $w_1$ must enter $w_1$ via $z$.
+Hence, $z$ dominates $w_1$ and $w_1$ is removed and shortcut by \cref{rule:shortcut-new}. \end{proof}

 \begin{lemma} For each $u\in F$ there are at most $|F|k$ out-segments for $u$. \end{lemma}